active9/ooahh/README.md

 # Introduction

-Ooahh combines any nodejs code with pre built cross-platform binaries allowing instant deployment of HTML5 & Javascript based native applications on Windows, Mac, or Linux operating systems.
+Ooahh combines nodejs modules or code with pre built cross-platform binaries allowing instant deployment of HTML5 & Javascript based native applications on Windows, Mac, or Linux operating systems.
 With Ooahh any web developer can create desktop applications using only HTML, CSS, & JS.
 Ooahh bridges the gap between programmers and web developers.
 With 2d, 3d, multimedia, & headless support your creativity is the limit.

 # Installing